 - Easy integration with existing business intelligence solutions such as Oracle BI Publisher, SAS, Power BI, Sap, and any other system providing remote SQL access

-So, given the low cost, low code, powerful, and scalable APEX framework, using it as your business intelligence solution makes sense, saves time, and money.
+So, given the low cost, low code, powerful, and scalable APEX framework, using it as your business intelligence solution makes sense, and saves time, and money.

 You don’t have to take our word for it.
 Have a look at some of the leading success stories https://apex.oracle.com/pls/apex/f?p=411:11